 25 Sep Fixing The Good Morning Squat

-Commonly when lifting weights, we see the body choose to move in such as way as to bias its strengths and protect its’ weaknesses.
-That is because the human body is an efficient organism trying to complete an unknown task using the quickest or easiest available route.
-The good morning squat is a great example of an athlete moving is this manner.
+Commonly when lifting weights, we see the body choose to move in such a way as to bias its strengths and protect its’ weaknesses.
+That is because the human body is an efficient organism trying to complete any task using the easiest available route.
+The good-morning squat is a great example of an athlete moving is this manner.

 So what is a good morning squat?
-As an athlete begins to rise out of the bottom of the squat we should see his or her chest rise at approximately the same rate (see middle picture below).
-When an athlete does the “good morning squat” they will instead shoot their hips up at a much faster rate than their chest rises (see right picture).
+As an athlete begins to rise out of the bottom of the squat, we should see his or her chest rise at approximately the same rate.
+This is shown in the middle picture below.
+When an athlete does the “good morning squat,” they will instead shoot their hips up at a much faster rate than their chest rises.
+Shown on the far right.

-But what they fail to understand is that is NOT back strength that is their limiter.
+But what they fail to understand is that it is NOT back strength that is their limiter.

 To understand this, the athlete must first realize why they shoot their hips up rapidly when coming out of the hole.

-As stated earlier, the body is great at optimizing movement so the athlete shoots their hips to load the hamstrings, hips, and low back because these are the STRONGER muscles and they are moving in such a way as to take stress off the weaker quadriceps muscles.
+As stated earlier, the body is great at optimizing movement.
+So, the athlete shoots their hips to load the hamstrings, hips, and low back.
+They do this because these are the STRONGER muscles.
+Their movement pattern takes the stress off the relatively weaker quadriceps muscles.